joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 Note the spike in figure 12.
 It happened because an unrelated program started an expensive operation in the background.
 With PEEL, the unexpected event affects all 3 engines, and thus the recorded performance data remains fair and reliable.
-If we would run 3 tests sequentially, each one with a different physics engine, the spike would only happen during one of the tests, giving an unfair advantage to the other two.
+If we run 3 tests sequentially, each one with a different physics engine, the spike would only happen during one of the tests, giving an unfair advantage to the other two.
 Incidentally, the amplitude of the spike reveals that some